vivekpatani/text-summarizer/README.md

 - Elementary OS (Ubuntu 16.04.02)

 ## Quirks
-- If for some reason Docker container acts weird.
-- **Terminate Server and Reinitialise it!**
+- If for some reason Docker container acts weird **Terminate Server and Reinitialise it!**

 ## Acknowledgements
 - https://github.com/hotpxl/corenlp-server for Docker container setup and download script.